JamesZhutheThird/LLIE-CLIP/README.md

 ```
 ### how to run

-0. Download our combined datasets from [Baiduyun](https:// "title"), unzip them and place them under directory ```Datasets```.
+0. Download our combined datasets from [Baiduyun](https://pan.baidu.com/s/1HMyOeSb8W1S0uz8shKdfMg) (code: `0il6`), unzip them and place them under directory ```Datasets```.
 You can also use your own datasets and modify the training script.
 The dataset we use are selected from [DarkFace](http://cvpr2022.ug2challenge.org/program21/dataset21_t1.html), [GLADNet](https://daooshee.github.io/fgworkshop18Gladnet/) and [LOL Dataset](https://flyywh.github.io/IJCV2021LowLight_VELOL/).

 1. To run traditional algorithms
 ```shell